josiahsavary/reqdirp/README.md

 Type: `String`

-Absolute path of directory to be required
+Path of directory to be required.
+If not absolute, will be relative to `process.cwd()`

 #### exts